 But it’s a long distance between my head and my heart.

 So this question was banging around in my brain as I walked into prayer meeting at church last Sunday.
-Thankfully, God was quick to show me an answer in the example that Jesus set for us.
+Thankfully, God showed me an answer later that day in the example that Jesus set for us.

 I was “randomly” reading through Matthew 26, and came across this prayer that Jesus made in the Garden of Gethsemane:

 “He told them, “My soul is crushed with grief to the point of death.
 Stay here and keep watch with me.”
 He went on a little farther and bowed with his face to the ground, praying, “My Father!
 If it is possible, let this cup of suffering be taken away from me.
 Yet I want your will to be done, not mine.”
 Matthew 26:38-39

 I had to read it a few times to make sure I was seeing it correctly.
 Prior to this, Jesus had told his disciples multiple times that it was necessary for him to die in Jerusalem and that he would be raised again on the 3rd day.
 (Matthew 16:21, Matthew 17:22-23, Matthew 20:17-19)

 Jesus was about to die a terribly agonizing death, and He knew it.
 He also knew that this was God’s will for Him, in order to fulfill the scriptures that talked about the Messiah redeeming His people.
 And yet He STILL prayed and asked God “If it is possible, let this cup of suffering be taken away from me.”
 He asked God for something that He knew wouldn’t be answered.

 I’m not quite sure what to do with that.